Types of Libraries for Genealogy Research (and What to Look for in Each)

 Websites like Ancestry and FamilySearch have made starting your family tree research easier than ever.
 We are fortunate to be in a time where we have so many genealogy records at our fingertips, right from the convenience of home.

-Jargon Buster: But first, What is a repository?
 A repository is a place that stores original records or information.
-This could be a library or archive, courthouse, or even a person.
+This could be a library or archive, a courthouse, or even a person.

 Public Libraries

 Using local libraries for genealogy research is a great step to add to any research plan.
 Your local library is a great resource for database subscriptions you can use for free with your library card.
-There are many research databases helpful for genealogy and the costs can add up fast if subscribing to each on your own.

 A lot of local libraries, even smaller ones, will have a genealogy department with special collections specific to the area.
 The San Francisco Public Library, for example, has books on death records and newspaper birth and death notices.
 And of course, general how-to books on genealogy.